usnistgov/FederalProfile-8259A/_8259-Catalog/logical.md

     - Text messages
     - Hard Tokens
     - Manufacturer proprietary method
-  - Ability for the IoT device to hide or mask authentication information during authentication process
+  - Ability for the IoT device to hide or mask authentication information during authentication process.
 - Ability to set and change authentication configurations, policies and limitations settings for the IoT device.
   - Ability to set the time period for how long the device will remain locked after an established configurable limit of unsuccessful login attempts has been met.
   - Ability to disable or lock access to the device after an established pre-defined or user-configurable number of unsuccessful login authentication attempts.